jaz-on/wp-pierre/README.md

 Pierre loves WordPress, Pierre loves WordPress when it displays **IN HIS PREFERRED LANGUAGE**, Pierre also loves translating some strings on translate.wordpress.org casually.

-This project is a rewrite of [Pascal Casier's wpupdates](https://wp-info.org/wpupdates-to-slack/) from 2016, which helped translators get Slack notifications about strings waiting for translation.
-WP-Pierre modernizes this idea with better UX and a personality—hence the rock emoji.
+But Pierre really struggles to be consistent and keep up with the release pace of the plugins and themes he helps translate.

+So he talks to his Jason, a frenchmen who doesn't translate much like Pierre, but often discusses with locale managers, GTE, PTE and remembers an old project initiated by a friend of his: a Belgian named Pascal Casier.
+The thing is, Pascal is a nerd who loves tinkering with APIs and render datas in a nice way, especially those from wordpress.org.
+In 2016, he built small tools to crawl, then display data from translate.wordpress.org and thus help translators get notified on their Slack about strings waiting for translation.

+So Jason basically decided to rewrite the whole thing from scratch to offer a better experience for the community.
+As the project wasn't really fun to use, he decided to make it more user-friendly by giving it a personality and a rock emoji.

+**INTRODUCING to you: WP-Pierre.** The evolution of this old idea, a WordPress plugin coupled with a website https://pierre.jasonrouet.com/ (temporary URL) to simplify access to this tool for any local WordPress community and manage: adding translation teams + connecting your local community Slack.

-*The name "Pierre" nods to the [Pierre de Rosette](https://fr.wikipedia.org/wiki/Pierre_de_Rosette) (Rosetta Stone), bridging languages just like Pierre bridges WordPress translations.
-It translates easily: Peter (EN/DE), Pedro (ES), Πέτρος (GR), Pietro (IT), Piotr (PL), etc.* 🪨
+*Fun fact: The name Pierre is a nod to the [Pierre de Rosette (French)](https://fr.wikipedia.org/wiki/Pierre_de_Rosette), or Rosetta Stone in English.
+Pierre's also a surname which translates easily across languages: Peter (DE/EN), Peio (EU), Pedro (ES), Πέτρος (GR), Pier/Pietro (IT), Piotr (PL), etc.

----
+Just like Pierre helps bridge the gap between different languages in WordPress! 🪨

+(What a great story, don't you think?
+It took me 2 hours to write it, but it's worth it.
+IT'S WORTH IT, RIGHT?
+RIGHT!?!
+To be fair, I had a lot of fun writing it.
+And I'm sure you're happy that I didn't stick with my first idea of naming it after [Pierre-François-Xavier Bouchard](https://fr.wikipedia.org/wiki/Pierre-Fran%C3%A7ois-Xavier_Bouchard)! 🤡)*

 ## Features